 - The Council should be interested in the cases of groundless refusal to entry to the Parliament building.

 - The Council’s action plan has to include more ambitious commitments and should take into consideration the recommendations of the Open Government Partnership about action plans.
 It is not the number of commitments of the action plan that is important, but their content and scale.

-- The Parliament of Georgia should simplify the procedure for citizens to enter the building, citizens should be able to enter the parliament hall without an entrance pass, but only going through a security check.
+- The Parliament of Georgia should simplify the procedure for citizens to enter the building, citizens should be able to enter the parliament building without an entrance pass, but only going through a security check.

 - It is essential that the Council implements commitments taken under the action plan within the set deadlines.
 Moreover, the activities of the working groups should be more vigorous.